arthurvinice/arthurvinice/README.md

 <h2>Welcome!  👋</h2>

 Hello, my name is Arthur.
 I'm a Brazilian programming student currently pursuing an associate's degree, and this is my portfolio.
 I have a strong passion for programming, especially in the areas of backend development and data analysis.
-My primary programming languages are Python and Javascript and I also use C++ occasionally.
-Furthermore, I'm familiar with technologies such as Node.js, MongoDB, and PostgreSQL.
+My primary programming languages are PHP and Javascript and I also use Python occasionally.
+Furthermore,I have experience with technologies such as NestJS, Laravel, SQLite, PostgreSQL, Git and GitHub.
+Also, I'm familiar with MongoDB, MySQL, NodeJS and ExpressJS.

-This year (2025), I'm focusing on networking and expanding my knowledge of Node.js and PostgreSQL.
+This year (2025), I'm focusing on networking and expanding my knowledge of PHP and Laravel.
 Additionally, I intend to write some technical articles throughout the year and share them on [Medium](https://medium.com/@arthurvinice).
 Check it out!

 ##